mclarac/95888-mzm-project/README.md

 The script `nyc-socrataAPI-requests.py` reads and uses an APP token, a key ID, and a key secret.
 In order to avoid Professor Ostlund and TAs to sign up to NYC Open Data for an app token, the file `nycopendata-API-key.txt` will be provided so they'll be able to run the script without any problems.

 ### Web Scraping
-For the scripts `rental_scrape_clean.py` and `yelp_scrape_clean.py` to work correctly, you need to have installed Google Chrome in your computer.
-Also, you need to download and unzip the [WebDriver for Chrome](https://chromedriver.chromium.org/downloads).
+For the scripts `rental_scrape_clean.py` and `yelp_scrape_clean.py` to work correctly, follow these instructions:

-Note: The latter is already provided in the `app/` folder.
+* Step 1: download chrome and install it on your computer if you don’t have one yet.
+* Step 2: check the version of your chrome driver installed at chrome://settings/help, use the first 2 digits for next step.
+It is recommended if you have version 86 or later.
+* Step 3: go to [WebDriver for Chrome](https://chromedriver.chromium.org/downloads), download chromedriver_win32.zip under the correction version release according to step 2.
+* Step 4: open the downloaded zip, and extract chromedriver.exe within to the `.\app\` folder

 ## Running the app
 To run the app go to the Anaconda prompt and navigate to the directory where the app is located (inside the folder `./app/)` - keep in mind that the root folder *must* contain the folders `./app/`, `./raw-data/` and `./cleaned-data/`.
 Then, just type: